Mikerniker/100_Days_of_Python/Day20/README.md

 - Turtle module

 ### What I learned
+Notes:
 - Review Turtle module: Screen setup
 - Animating Snake Segments
 - OOP  and classes
+- Tracer - turns animation on or off: screen.tracer(0)
+- Update - screen to show new image each time: screen.update()
+- Time module: time.sleep(1)   #adds a one sec delay after each segment moves